myrrlyn/apocrypha.es/priv/archive/1tntps.md

 artifacts of greater value.
 And the risk factor for this Artifact is set to high, the elf that possesses this Artifact is known to be a skilled fighter and has evaded the Vigil, and local Guards many times.

-> > Don’t read this part NSFW
-> > Well this post is done.
-5 artifacts per post just like the last.
-Though I’m
-> > running out of interesting artifacts to write about the next post will
-> > probably be the last :O
-> >
-> > Well it’s official, I made 6 posts within 3 days, and I have ran out of good
-> > ideas.
-These are my lesser ideas: I can do something Akavir related, like
-> > the Kamal Invasions of Tang Mo, maybe different povs of victims of the Great
-> > War (if that was done before I wouldn’t do it), or a journal describing the
-> > search for Goldbrand.
-I originally wanted to do something about the
-> > Shivering Isles but it’s really hard to do, so I cancelled that (Thanks
-> > Obama!) seriously perspective writing is hard you should try it sometime.
-> > (Idk why I wrote all this)
-> {:tag="small"}
-{:tag="aside" .afterword}